moddroid94/STLVault/README.md

 ## ✨ Features

 - **📂 Nestable Folders:** Organize your models into a deep hierarchy that makes sense to you.
+- **🪄 Open in Slicer:** Let's you open the model direclty in the slicer. (orcaslicer only, for now.)
 - **🖱️ Drag n' Drop:** Seamlessly import new models or move files between folders.
 - **📦 Bulk Actions:** Tag, move, delete, download, or upload multiple files at once.
 - **👁️ 3D Preview:** Integrated web-based 3D viewer for STL and 3MF files.